NCAR/HPC-Docs/docs/getting-started/data-retention-policies.md

   therefore *imperative* that any remaining project data be relocated and ownership permissions assessed prior to this group deactivation.

-- Finally, files are removed as scheduled on the timeline described above for the relevant file system.
+- Finally, files are removed as scheduled on the timeline for the relevant file system.

 ### Restoring access to project data